NBA News: Nerlens Noel Spurns Lakers, Wizards, And Pelicans For Deal With OKC Thunder

 Oklahoma City has done well this offseason and Noel is a great pick-up to go with Paul George who decided to stay with the Thunder.
 With Noel choosing to go to OKC, it’s going to be interesting to see where the Lakers go from here in their pursuit of another big man to play alongside LeBron James.

-JaVale McGee has already agreed to a one year deal with the Lakers and Los Angeles brought in Lance Stephenson on another one-year deal.
-It appears as if LA is working on keeping a young group of guys with James as the focus and defensive-minded free agents being signed to come off the bench.
+JaVale McGee has already agreed to a one-year deal with the Lakers and Los Angeles brought in Lance Stephenson on another one-year deal.
+It appears as if L.A. is working on keeping a young group of guys with James as the focus and defensive-minded free agents being signed to come off the bench.

 There are two huge question marks in the 2018 NBA free agency season and they are Kawhi Leonard and DeMarcus Cousins.
 Had the Lakers been able to sign Noel, it’s possible that would have ended their run of interest with both of those big men.